ishouvik/tickets-tracking/README.md

 ### Mail Delivery
 Mail delivery is disabled for development environment.
 You can change this behavior by setting the config flag for `config.action_mailer.perform_deliveries` to `true` on `config/environments/development.rb`

+### Web services
+This app allows developers to expose functionality to other web sites and desktop applications along with doing integrations with third-party web applications.
+For further API reference please check out our [API Wiki](https://github.com/ishouvik/tickets-tracking/wiki/API:-Intoduction)

 ## Questions/Ideas?
 Please post them under the [issues](https://github.com/ishouvik/tickets-tracking/issues) tab